How will the organization help promote my son to college recruiters?

 It says in the paperwork that fees we pay are non-refundable.
 Why is that?

 Refunds will be made available for injuries that prevent the player from completing the season or a family move outside of 100 miles.
 Refunds will not be made available for reasons such as quitting, going to play for another team, not getting along with the coach or players, parental or player conduct issues, etc. We tightly budget and pay out substantial tournament fees, insurance, organizational administration, coaches’ salaries, team equipment and other non-variable fees and do so predicated on our teams being full and fully paid.
 Providing refunds does not allow us to operate within that budget and provide service to the players who remain within the organization.
-In addition to all of the above, each player is receiving tremendous value in their development above and beyond just the tournament and/or league play.
+In addition to all the above, each player is receiving tremendous value in their development above and beyond just the tournament and/or league play.
 Refunds are at the total discretion of the program director.

 My son plays for his high school or middle school team.
 How does that impact his participation in Team Georgia Baseball Academy?

 We practice and work out up until the school baseball season begins (14-18 age groups) and then we shut down practice while they are with their school teams.
 We gear up again right when school ball ends.
 Of course, many of our players will still come in and workout at our indoor facility, though TGBA does not have structured practice inside of the high school season.
-Our facility is a home for our players to use at their convenience toward the improvement of their game.
-NOTE: If playing for your high school in the fall, you will be asked to provide your coach with a schedule and to communicate any commitments with your high school.
+NOTE: If playing for your high school in the fall, you will be asked to provide your TGBA coach with a schedule and to communicate any commitments with your high school.
 Communication is important as we want to stay away from potential injuries.